Buy This Course

 Kristyne E. Kennedy

 is a partner with Cole, Scott & Kissane, P.A.'s Orlando office.
+She is the head of the CSK Orlando's Employment Practice Group.
+Ms. Kennedy has been practicing for over 25 years in employment law.
 She represents management in employment litigation before state and federal courts in Florida and the Equal Employment Opportunity Commission, Florida Commission on Human Relations, Department of Labor, and other administrative agencies.
 Ms. Kennedy also provides counseling to management regarding ongoing employment and labor matters and policy development, with an emphasis on preventive practices.
-Ms. Kennedy earned her B.A. degree from University of Central Florida and her J.D. degree from University of Miami.
+She earned her B.A. degree from University of Central Florida and her J.D. degree from University of Miami.

 Speaker bio